social justice bootcamp

 • Foster understanding of the specific roles within social justice movements.

-• Expose students to their history and industries with influence responsibilities within the social justice movement
+• Expose students to their history and how advocacy played a role

 • Empower students to advocate for their communities by sharpening their critical thinking and communication skills.